 How does Equitable Distribution work under North Carolina Divorce Law?
 How do separating and divorcing couples handle the division of property in divorce if they cannot agree?
 As a North Carolina Divorce Attorney for the last fourteen years, I have helped hundreds of North Carolina divorce clients divide their assets in a divorce.

-In order to understand how a Court divides property in a divorce, we have to quickly review the step process set forth in NCGS §
+In order to understand how a Court divides property in a divorce, we have to quickly review the step by step process set forth in NCGS §

 Identify and Classify Property.
 The first thing a court must do when dealing with property division in an Equitable Distribution Claim is to identify property as marital, separate or divisible.
 The nuts and bolts of the process involve each party preparing and serving upon the other party an Equitable Distribution Inventory, wherein each party lists all of the property owned by the parties.
 Each party would attempt to classify that property, put a value on that property, and suggest a distribution of that property.

-The Court will do is identify all the property listed by the parties as either marital, separate, or divisible.
+The Court will identify all the property listed by the parties as either marital, separate, or divisible.

 The North Carolina Equitable Distribution Statute defines marital property as “…all real and personal property acquired by either spouse or both spouses during the course of the marriage and before the date of the separation of the parties, and presently owned, except property determined to be separate property or divisible property in accordance with subdivision (2) or (4) of this subsection.”
 Marital property is property that the court will ultimately value and divide between the parties.